 Sirkku joined Watsi on January 14th, 2015.
-Six years ago, Sirkku joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Sirkku joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Sirkku's most recent donation supported Patricia, a mother from Kenya, to fund a mastectomy.

 Sirkku has funded healthcare for 52 patients in 10 countries.